 The IRS then issued the taxpayers a Notice of Intent to Levy for three of the older tax periods.
 The taxpayers appealed the Notice, believing that these tax liabilities were discharged in bankruptcy.
 The IRS held its ground and Tax Court litigation ensued.

-If the taxpayer acts to hold open the 3 year look-back period, the 3 year look-back period will be extended for the period of time that the taxpayer holds it open.
-There are a number of ways that this period of time can be held open.
-Filing a bankruptcy petition is one such way.
+As the U.S. Tax Court pointed out, the filing of a Chapter 13 bankruptcy has a similar effect.
 This is what the taxpayer’s Chapter 13 filing did.
-Because of the taxpayer’s Chapter 13 filing, the 3 year look-back period for the taxpayers’ Chapter 7 filing was extended to seven and a half years.
+Because of the taxpayer’s Chapter 13 filing, the three-year look-back period for the taxpayers’ Chapter 7 filing was extended to seven and a half years.
 Because the tax debts for the older tax years were due to be filed during this period of time, the unpaid tax debts for these years were not dischargeable in bankruptcy.

 While filing for bankruptcy may not be the first option for individuals struggling with tax debts, it can provide a fresh start and relief from overwhelming financial burdens.
 It is important to consult with a tax attorney and understand the various rules and exceptions surrounding tax debt discharge in bankruptcy in order to make an informed decision.
 The three-year lookback rule is a crucial factor to consider when filing for bankruptcy to discharge tax debts.
 By understanding this rule and other eligibility requirements, individuals can take advantage of the bankruptcy process and discharge their tax debts, allowing them to start anew with a clean slate.